dodsonphillip62/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-03-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to aiming for clear, concise, and maintainable code rather than overly complex solutions.
+It's about choosing the right algorithms, designing modular systems, and minimizing unnecessary complexity.
+Remember, code that is easy to understand is easier to debug, extend, and collaborate on.
+Always strive to write code that is simple but not simpler."